FaithLife-Community/LogosLinuxInstaller/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/f730f74748c348cb9b3ff2fa1654c84b)](https://app.codacy.com/manual/FaithLife-Community/LogosLinuxInstaller?utm_source=github.com&utm_medium=referral&utm_content=FaithLife-Community/LogosLinuxInstaller&utm_campaign=Badge_Grade_Dashboard)
 [![Automation testing](https://img.shields.io/badge/Automation-testing-sucess)](https://github.com/FaithLife-Community/LogosLinuxInstallTests) [![Installer LogosBible](https://img.shields.io/badge/Installer-LogosBible-blue)](https://www.logos.com) [![LastRelease](https://img.shields.io/github/v/release/FaithLife-Community/LogosLinuxInstaller)](https://github.com/FaithLife-Community/LogosLinuxInstaller/releases)

+# Ou Dedetai

+>Remember Jesus Christ, risen from the dead, the offspring of David, as preached in my gospel, for which I am suffering, bound with chains as a criminal. **But the word of God is not bound!**
+ἀλλʼ **ὁ λόγος** τοῦ θεοῦ **οὐ δέδεται**
+>
+> Second Timothy 2:8–9, ESV

-# Install Logos Bible Software on Linux
+## Manages Logos Bible Software via Wine

-This repository contains a Python program for installing and maintaining FaithLife's Logos Bible (Verbum) Software on Linux.
+This repository contains a Python program for installing and maintaining [FaithLife](https://faithlife.com/)'s [Logos Bible (Verbum) Software](https://www.logos.com/) via [Wine](https://www.winehq.org/).

 This program is created and maintained by the FaithLife Community and is licensed under the MIT License.

-## LogosLinuxInstaller
+## oudetai binary

-The main program is a distributable executable and contains Python itself and all necessary Python packages.
+The main program is a distributable executable binary and contains Python itself and all necessary Python packages.

 When running the program, it will attempt to determine your operating system and package manager.
 It will then attempt to install all needed system dependencies during the installation of Logos.